Flag of Cape Verde: Description

-The National Flag of the Republic of Cape Verde has five unequal horizontal bands of blue, white, and red, with a circle of ten yellow five-pointed stars, all pointing upwards.
+The flag of Cape Verde has five unequal horizontal bands of blue, white, and red, with a circle of ten yellow five-pointed stars, all pointing upwards.
 The topmost blue stripe is half the height of the flag.
 Each of the three stripes of white and red are one twelfth of the height, and the bottom blue stripe is one quarter.
 Therefore, the height of the stripes are in a 6:1:1:1:3 ratio.

-The circle of stars is centered at 3/8 of the height from the bottom (which corresponds to the center of the red stripe), and 3/8 of the width from the hoist side.
-The lowest star is inscribed in an invisible circle centered at the middle of the lower blue stripe (that is, one eight of the height from the bottom).
-The size of this invisible circle (which determines the size of the stars) is not specified by the constitution, but it is commonly constructed with a diameter equal to 1/12 of the height of the flag.
+The circle of stars is centered at 3/8 of the height from the bottom (which corresponds to the center of the red stripe), and 3/8 of the length from the hoist side.
+The lowest star is inscribed in an invisible circle centered at the middle of the lower blue stripe (that is, one eighth of the height from the bottom).
+The size of this invisible circle (which determines the size of the stars) is not specified by the constitution, but it is commonly constructed with a diameter equal to 1/12 of the height of the flag, i.e. the same height as the red and white stripes.

 Symbolism

-The 10 stars on the flag represent the main islands of the nation (a chain of islands off the coast of West Africa).
+The 10 stars on the flag represent the main islands of the nation (a chain of islands off the coasts of Senegambia and Mauritania in West Africa).
 The blue represents the ocean and the sky.
 The band of white and red represents the road toward the construction of the nation, and its colours stand for peace (white) and effort (red).
 The circle of yellow stars on a dark blue field is similar to the flag of Europe (which has 12 stars instead of 10).

 Proportions

-The Constitution of the Republic does not specify official proportions for the height and the width of the flag.
+The Constitution of the Republic does not specify official proportions for the height and the length of the flag.
 The dimensions of the parts that make up the flag are given proportionally to the dimensions of the sides, without specifying the side dimensions.
 However, the proportion most widely used is 2:3, which is the same proportion that was used in the flag prior to 1992.
-Consequently, 2:3 is the de facto proportion, while 10:17 is the de jure proportion of the flag.
+Consequently, both 10:17 and 2:3 are the de facto proportion of the flag.